arteme/pod-ui/README.md

 # POD UI

 A modern GTK+ application for controlling Line6 [POD family](https://en.wikipedia.org/wiki/Pod_(amp_modeler)) of guitar modelling amps via MIDI.
-Currently, POD 2.0, POD Pro and Pocket POD are supported; PODxt support is in the work.
+Currently, POD, POD 2.0, POD Pro, Pocket POD are supported; PODxt and Bass PODxt families of devices are also supported.
+Support for other compatible devices is in the works.

 The app is written in Rust and is as much a project of learning Rust as actually doing what the app is supposed to do.
 The UI is inspired by